kakilian/Young-Women-on-Menstruation/README.md

 Extensive testing was conducted to ensure the website works across different browsers and screen sizes.

 ### Validator Testing
 - **HTML:** Reported 5 errors were found when passing through the official W3C validator.
+Indentation, not closed <div>s.
+No images with alt in html.
+Author incorrectly entered.
-- **CSS:** Reported 3 errors were found when passing through the official (Jigsaw) validator.
+- **CSS:** No reported errors were found when passing through the official (Jigsaw) validator.

 ### Unfixed Bugs